Optional cookies help us improve Palette. Cookie policy

 Treat it like a living doc.
 When you change how the workspace is organized, or how you work, update the file.

 If you share the workspace folder with your team, you share CLAUDE.md and AGENTS.md with them too.
-Everyone's agent reads the same context.
+Claude Code and Codex can then read the same supported instructions; other agents need an explicit pointer when automatic loading is not guaranteed.

 For shared workspaces: